atrosekta/rep/README.md

 ## Worth Mentioning and Known Issues

-- should work in any Unix environement but not tested in all of them
+- should work in any Unix environement but not tried on all of them ( tested and working on *achlinux*, *osx el capitain* and *windows wsl debian* )

 - rep dont run your command simultaneously but one after the other